Why Save Seeds?

 Seed Quality & Certification

-Seed source and seed quality matters, this is why FGCA has developed Ontario’s Natural Selections Certified Seed Collector workshop and Seed Manual to help practitioners, and the general public to collect, handle, process and store seed that will ensure overall tree health and fitness.
+Seed source and seed quality matters, this is why FGCA has developed Ontario’s Natural Selections Certified Seed Collector course and Seed Manual to help practitioners, and the general public to collect, handle, process and store seed that will ensure overall tree health and fitness.

 Seed Manual Purchase